2020 SUMMER INTENSIVE JULY 2020 (dates TBA)

-1. Complete one lesson in the “Cornerstones of Filmmaking”
+1. Complete a lesson in the “Cornerstones of Filmmaking”

-2. View a classic film that exemplifies the day’s “lesson” and then discuss the aesthetic implications of the director’s choices.
+2. Watch a classic film that exemplifies the day’s “lesson” and discuss the aesthetic implications of the director’s choices.

-Teachers will be given detailed lesson suggestions that can be used in their classrooms as well as a full set of our 8 lesson films: CORNERSTONES OF FILMMAKING
+Teachers participating in the intensive will be given detailed lesson suggestions that can be used in their classrooms as well as a full set of our 8 lesson films: CORNERSTONES OF FILMMAKING

 San Francisco—between the Mission district and Potrero Hill, one of the fastest growing, dynamic areas of SF.
 Great cafes and lots of energy.
 The Workshop is held in a loft in an artist’s live-work co-op.
 We can assist out-of-town students in finding affordable housing for the 10 days.